 4. Nearness of children’s homes.

 The number of children admitted should not usually be above thirty per year group.
 Children are generally admitted in September.
-We hold open mornings in the November before applications are made for each school year’s intake.
-Please consult our forthcoming events calendar for dates for this year.
+We will be holding our open mornings this year on Wednesday 15th and Friday 17th November, before applications are made.

 Children who are 4 years old will be admitted on a half-day basis initially.